 This also means knowing when to call time on work, especially if you work in a 9-to-5 office setting.
 Most work emails received after 5pm can wait until the next day before being responded to.
 It comes down to knowing your limits.
 Being effective is all about being aware of your strengths, your weaknesses and the limits of both.

 Knowing these limits will also assist you in being able to plan what to do when, or in other words -prioritising.
 There really is no point rushing to finish the job with the longest deadline while ignoring the most pressing one.
 Prioritising is also about doing one job at a time and doing it well.
 Multi-tasking tends to drain us faster, and even though we may feel like we are being productive, superhuman athletes, the fact is, all we’ve really done is waste a lot of time shuttling between all the different tasks.
 Time that could have spent completing one job well.

-This leads us to working smarter, not harder.
+This leads us to work smarter, not harder.
 An example of this is having clearly thought out, focussed “to do” and “completed” lists.
 A well-planned list can assist you in breaking down larger tasks into smaller, more readily achievable ones.
 Once they are completed, they get moved onto the complete list.
-This may sound a bit strange, when you could simply draw a line through the completed task, but the process of doing this keeps you focussed on what has been completed and what is still required.
+This may sound a bit strange when you could simply draw a line through the completed task, but the process of doing this keeps you focused on what has been completed and what is still required.
 It also gives you a sense of accomplishment when you look back at both lists, and you can see what has been achieved.

 By implementing these strategies, the pay off for the life part of work-life balance comes into play, by effectively “having more time”.
 When your work tasks are well planned and you work to your strengths within your limits, you become more effective at what you are doing.
-The benefit being you are less stressed out by the little things, and are more relaxed when you are away from work, allowing you to be fully engaged in your life outside of work.
+The benefit being you are less stressed out by the little things and are more relaxed when you are away from work, allowing you to be fully engaged in your life outside of work.